cosinewaves/proxie/README.md

 )
 ```
 ## footer
+all credits of this module go to the author [OniiSamaUwU](https://www.roblox.com/users/profile?username=OniiSamaUwU)
-thank you for reading, any questions please contact me on discord, my id is 732286835492913174. you may find more examples stricly typed and non typed examples in this repo!
+any questions please contact me on discord, my id is 732286835492913174.